-For the year ending December 31, 2008, potentially dilutive securities include Simon Property stock options, convertible preferred stock and certain series of our preferred units The only security that had a dilutive effect for the years ended December 31, 2008, 2007 and 2006 were Simon Property stock options.
+For the year ending December 31, 2008, potentially dilutive securities include stock options, convertible preferred stock and common units of limited partnership interest, or Units, in the Operating Partnership which are exchangeable for common stock and certain preferred units of limited partnership interest of the Operating Partnership.
+The only security that had a dilutive effect for the years ended December 31, 2008, 2007 and 2006 were stock options.

 We accrue distributions when they are declared.
-The taxable nature of the distributions declared for each of the years ended as indicated is summarized as follows:
+The taxable nature of the dividends declared for each of the years ended as indicated is summarized as follows:

-For the Year Ended
+For the Veer Ended December 21

-December 31, 2008 2007 2006 Total distributions paid per common unit \$ 3.60 \$ 3.36 \$ 3.04 Percent taxable as ordinary income 84.7 % 92.9% 81.4% Percent taxable as long-term capital gains 1.2% 7.1% 18.6% Percent nontaxable as return of capital 14.1% 100.0% 100.0% 100.0%
+for the year Ended December 31, 2008 2007 2006 Total dividends paid per common share \$3.60 \$3.36 \$3.04 Percent taxable as ordinary income 84.7% 92.9% 81.4% Percent taxable as long-term capital gains 1.2% 7.1% 18.6% Percent nontaxable as return of capital 14.1% 100.0% 100.0% 100.0%

-(Dollars in thousands, except unit and per unit amounts and where indicated as in millions or billions)
+(Dollars in thousands, except share and per share amounts and where indicated as in millions or billions)